'More Human than Human' Curated by Dr Moshumee T. Dewoo

 ESCAP3 Gallery is delighted to present the Group Exhibition: More Human than Human Curated by Dr Moshumee T. Dewoo 07 October - 21 November 2024.

-Participating Artists Include: Sibenoxolo Foji, Eric Frank, Goldendean AKA Dean Hutton, Daniël Hugo, Oscar Henning, Emma Kielczynska, Nina Kruger, Luan Nel Nelis Singels (South Africa).
+Participating Artists Include: Sibenoxolo Foji, Daniël Hugo, Oscar Henning, Emma Kielczynska, Nina Kruger, Luan Nel Nelis Singels (South Africa).

 The group exhibition: More Human than Human features a spectrum of artistic expressions that deconstruct our obsession with idealised and often unattainable human forms as they have evolved from the symbolic exaggerations of prehistoric art to the hyperrealism of contemporary media, to shape our perceptions of beauty, worth, and identity.